 What is Community-Based Tourism?

-Key Characteristics of Community-based Tourism
+Key Characteristics of Community-Based Tourism

-Community-based tourism is defined by three characteristics: indigenous leadership, sustainability, and cultural immersion.
+Community-based tourism is defined by three characteristics: Indigenous leadership, sustainability, and cultural immersion.

 Through community-based travel, collective wellbeing is valued over corporate or individual profit.

-Travelers are able to experience the diversity and customs of another culture, and to interact with the community.
+Travelers are able to experience the diversity and customs of another culture, and to interact directly with the community.
 Unique lodging, cuisine, and activities form a foundation for increased knowledge and awareness of another culture, different set of beliefs, and social norms.

 Why Should I Choose Community-Based Tourism?

-- Hands-on experience with another culture: See, hear, touch, taste, and do things you might never have done otherwise.
+- Hands-on experience with another culture: see, hear, touch, taste, and do things you might never have done otherwise.

-- Empathy and awareness of other cultures: Gain a new perspective on culture, both your own and others, and how it shapes our lives.
+- Empathy and awareness of other cultures: gain a new perspective on culture—both your own and others'—and how it shapes our lives.

-- Greater control over where your money is going: Ensure your tourism dollars support local communities in beneficial and sustainable ways.
+- Greater control over where your money is going: ensure your tourism dollars support local communities in beneficial and sustainable ways.

-Travel to Ecuador with Pachamama Journeys
+Experience Community-Based Tourism with Pachamama Journeys